Policies

 a set of conditions (optional)

-The conditions are matching rules, which are tested against the request, to further refine the set of requests a Policy applies to.
+Conditions are matching rules tested against the request to further refine the set of requests to which a Policy applies.
 For example, a simple policy might be:

 allow read and write to key ABC and key XYZ

-the request is from an internal IP address
+The request originates from an internal IP address.

 Policy attachments

-Policies on their own are not enforced.
-Policies have to be attached to a set of users first.
-This is done by creating Policy Attachments.
+Policies are not enforced on their own; they must be attached to a set of users.
+This is achieved by creating Policy Attachments.

-A Policy Attachment refers to a single policy, and set of users.
-The set of users is expressed as matching rule (sort of like policy conditions) which is tested against the user information contained the API token.
-For example, policy attachments can match a single user, or all users in a group, or users contain some flag in their metadata, or can match all users.
+A Policy Attachment links a single policy to a set of users.
+This set of users is defined by a matching rule (similar to policy conditions) that is tested against the user information in the API token.
+For example, policy attachments can match a single user, all users in a specific group, users who have a particular flag in their metadata, or all users.
+If the principalSelector

-For example, say I named the Policy above "Internal HR Key Usage".
-I could enforce that policy by attaching it to users in the HR department.
-The Policy Attachment would look like:
+For example, if the policy described earlier is named "Internal HR Key Usage," it could be enforced by attaching it to users in the HR department.
+The Policy Attachment would specify:

 Policy: Internal HR Key Usage